Return to Case Library

-Division I manufactures a diagnostic test (like a blood sugar test) and Division II manufactures a pill or drug or treatment (say, Claritin).
+Division I manufactures a diagnostic test (like a blood sugar test) and Division II manufactures a pill or drug or treatment (like Claritin).

 - Division I requires a sales force of 75 people.
 Division II requires a sales force of 50 people.

-- Each sales person is equally effective at selling.
-Each sales person makes a certain standard frequency of hospital visits each month to hospitals in their respective regions.
-The doctors and health professionals targeted by the sales forces currently in place are in totally separate parts of the hospitals and do not come into contact with one another.
+- The doctors and health professionals targeted by the sales forces currently in place are in totally separate parts of the hospitals and do not come into contact with one another.